 It is not the equipment that makes your approach scientific, it is why and how you investigate by applying the scientific method.

 I have spoken many times about the importance of observation.
 Sitting back and observing, sitting, watching, listening and using your senses.
-A note book and pen is all you need to do this and record your results.
+A notebook and pen is all you need to do this and record your results.
 Most investigators will agree that the most important piece of equipment is ourselves - regardless of what ability you may have.
 It is from these observations that we start seeing things from a different perspective and it makes us ask questions.
 We then tend to base our research around these questions.
 It is at this point the method can get lost or muddled up a little bit.
 It is important to come up with a hypothesis or theory based on what we are questioning.
 We should then be investigating in a way to help us answer these questions.
 To do this, we need to put our theory or hypothesis to the test by conducting some experiments.
 What is important to remember with this process is that it isn't an overnight thing.
 You won't get your answer from one night of investigating.
-Experiments take place over a long period of time so that you can get a wider range of results to anaylise.
+Experiments take place over a long period of time so that you can get a wider range of results to analyse.
 Some experiments can go on for years.
 Once you feel you have exhausted your experimentation it is time to conclude if your theory stacks up against the information you have gained from your experiments.
 One of the most important parts of the process comes next and is often overlooked.
 Sharing your results.
-The trend on social media is more geared toward showing an amazing video capture or experience caught on tape, you don't necessarily see people sharing their findings.
+The trend on social media is more geared toward showing an amazing video capture or experience caught on tape, you don't necessarily see people sharing their findings and giving each other genuine feedback.
 This is what I encourage you all to do more of.

 While you may not be following the scientific method to the letter, you are most likely loosely following the process in some way.
-Peer review is so very important in this field, not only for yourself to grow and learn, but for others as well.
+Peer review is so very important in this field, not only for yourself to grow and learn but for others as well.
 If you come up with a new technique or theory, share it with your peers, have them do it too and collate the information.
 People can be very protective and not share this information as they are afraid of being judged and also some people feel that others may 'steal their idea'.
 The thing is the more data we collect, the more we can really start finding some answers to our questions.
 The best way to do that is to get other people involved.
 Look at the concept behind the Worlds Largest Ghost Hunt.
 It is not just a gimmick.
 It is intended to have people from all over the world doing the same thing at the same time to see if it gauges any results.
-By getting more people involved, it means more data to contribute towards your theory.
+By getting more people involved, it means more data to contribute to your theory.

 There are a lot of 'theories' that are out there in the paranormal field, but are we putting them to the test?
 I have spoken many times about the Stonetape theory and the Singapore Theory and fact that it is just accepted as it is because it is popular and people don't really question it.
 This is the direction we need to start heading.
 Not just asking questions, but making sure when we are out there investigating that we are actively trying to get the answers.